 Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Prepare a site-specific Waste Management Plan (WMP) including both hazardous and non hazardous waste.
 The plan will include training of staff.
 O&M Before the operation activities start and throughout operation period.
-100% waste metal will be recycled Solid waste Minor Ordering materials that have reusable packaging and/or in bulk can to reduce waste generated As soon as the operation start and throughout operation period.
-Negligibl e volumes/quantities Request that suppliers use minimal packaging.
+100% waste metal will be recycled Solid waste volumes/quantities Minor Ordering materials that have reusable packaging and/or in bulk can to reduce waste generated As soon as the operation start and throughout operation period.
+Minor , , , , Request that suppliers use minimal packaging.
 Chemicals should be ordered in returnable drums.
-O&M "Buy-back" arrangements should be made with key suppliers so that any surplus chemicals or materials can be returned Refillable containers will be used, where possible, for collection of solid and liquid wastes Housekeeping Minor Separate waste streams to facilitate recycling.
+"Buy-back" arrangements should be made with key suppliers so that any surplus chemicals or materials can be returned Refillable containers will be used, where possible, for collection of solid and liquid wastes Housekeeping Minor Separate waste streams to facilitate recycling.
 All storage areas must be well organised and waste appropriately managed through segregation of hazardous and non-hazardous waste.
 Waste within each category will be further segregated by type (paper, plastic, metal) and whether the material is recyclable or non-recyclable.
-A waste log will be kept onsite and will contain, at least, information about quantities, management solution (according to the waste management hierarchy described in the baseline section) types, operator, final disposal/destination, etc.) O&M As soon as the operation start and throughout operation period.
-Minor areas to prevent waste from dispersing throughout the site.
+A waste log will be kept onsite and will contain, at least, information about quantities, management solution (according to the waste management hierarchy described in the baseline section) types, operator, final O&M As soon as the operation start and throughout operation period.
+Negligible